 Initiating infringement proceedings against third parties can be expensive and time-consuming, and divert management's attention from other business concerns.
 In addition, we may not prevail in litigations to enforce our intellectual property rights against unauthorized use.

-We are, and may in the future be, subject to intellectual property claims, which are costly to defend, could result in significant damage awards, disrupt our business operation, and could limit our ability to use certain technologies in the future.
+We are, and may in the future be, subject to intellectual property claims, which are costly to defend, could result in significant damage awards, and could limit our ability to use certain technologies in the future.